LeszekBlazewski/OnlineGameScript/OnlineGameScript/README1_INSTALATION_GUIDE.txt

   B) Step 2.

-     Now you have to add the geckodriver to your system variable path.
+     Now you have to add the browser driver to your system variable path.

 	1) I recommend moving the driver into folder which will not be accessed by you pretty often.

 	   You don't want to accidentally remove it from your PC because this will prevent the script from accessing your browser.

 	   I HIGHLY recommend watching this video: https://www.youtube.com/watch?v=KNzGtHI_60o

-	   which shows exactly how to add geckodriver to your system variables.
+	   which shows exactly how to add browser driver to your system variables.

 	   Just follow the steps shown in this video and you will be ready to start farming !

 	   *** WATCHOUT !!!
-The system variables (PATH) are shown in the window which is displayed on the bottom (the lower one) ***
+The system variables (PATH) are shown in the window displayed on the bottom (the lower one) ***